openebs-archive/openebs-docs/docs/setupstorageclasses.md

 - Volume expansion policy
 - Replication policy

-OpenEBS comes with a set of storage classes that can be readily used.
+OpenEBS comes with some pre-defined set of storage classes that can be readily used.

 Please visit the below link for the pre-defined storage classes. https://github.com/openebs/openebs/blob/master/k8s/openebs-storageclasses.yaml

-It is also possible that user can create a new custom storage classes.
+It is also possible that user can create a new custom storage class.

-Defining a storage classes supported by OpenEBS
+Defining a storage class supported by OpenEBS:

 ```
 apiVersion: storage.k8s.io/v1